Documentary ExposΓ©

 The Inefficiency of Beef

-It takes 25kg of grain to produce just 1kg of edible beef.
+It takes 100 calories of feed to produce just 3 calories of edible beef.
 To feed a growing global population, we cannot afford these staggering inefficiencies.

 πŸ”₯

-Beef production dominates the agricultural sector's 31% share of global greenhouse gases.
+Beef production dominates the agriculture sector's 31% share of global greenhouse gases.

-Switching to plant-based diets can reduce your greenhouse gas emissions by 50% and help mitigate climate change
+Switching to plant-based diets can reduce agricultural greenhouse gas emissions by 70% and help mitigate climate change.

 GWP100 100-year GWP20 20-year